 Martinsville Elementary School

-- Martinsville Elementary School's student population of 241 students has stayed relatively flat over five school years.
+Martinsville Elementary School's student population of 241 students has grown by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 Martinsville Elementary School is ranked within the bottom 50% of all 3,672 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2017-18 school year.